 CCR Regional Skills Partnership

-In the third part of our 3 part autumn update on the work of the Regional Skills Partnership, Leigh will detail the considerable collaboration and innovation being shown by business, education, government and training providers in South East Wales this year.
+In the second part of our 3 part autumn update on the work of the Regional Skills Partnership, Leigh will scope the work being done to minimise the COVID impact on Apprenticeships in South East Wales